Famine: 21st century

 In August 2025, famine was declared in Gaza, More than half a million people in Gaza were trapped in famine, marked by widespread starvation, destitution and preventable deaths, according to a new Integrated Food Security Phase Classification (IPC) analysis that was released, Access to food in Gaza remains severely constrained.
 In July, the number of households reporting very severe hunger doubled across the territory compared to May and more than tripled in Gaza City.
 More than one in three people (39 percent) indicated they were going days at a time without eating, and adults regularly skip meals to feed their children.

 Malnutrition among children in Gaza is accelerating at a catastrophic pace.
 In July alone, more than 12,000 children were identified as acutely malnourished – the highest monthly figure ever recorded and a six-fold increase since the start of the year.
 Nearly one in four of these children were suffering from severe acute malnutrition (SAM), the deadliest form with both short and long-term impacts.

 According to the IPC Analysis in May, the number of children expected to be at severe risk of death from malnutrition by the end of June 2026 has tripled from 14,100 to 43,400.
 Similarly, for pregnant and breastfeeding women, the number of estimated cases has tripled from 17,000 in May to 55,000 women expected to be suffering from perilous levels of malnutrition by mid-2026.
-The impact is visible: one in five babies are born prematurely or underweight.
+The impact is visible: one in every five babies is born prematurely or underweight.

 The new assessment reports the most severe deterioration since the IPC began analyzing acute food insecurity and acute malnutrition in the Gaza Strip, and it marks the first time a famine has been officially confirmed in the Middle East region.

 Meanwhile, approximately 98 percent of cropland in the territory is damaged or inaccessible – decimating the agriculture sector and local food production – and nine of ten people have been serially displaced from homes.
 Cash is critically scarce, aid operations remain severely disrupted, with most UN trucks looted amid growing desperation.
 Food prices are extremely high and there is not enough fuel and water to cook and medicines and medical supplies.

 Gaza's health system has severely deteriorated, access to safe drinking water and sanitation services has been drastically reduced, while multi-drug resistant infections are surging and levels of morbidity – including diarrhea, fever, acute respiratory and skin infections – are alarmingly high among children.